 Big Umbrella Outdoors

-Lincoln Center welcomed young audiences with autism and other developmental disabilities and their families to its outdoor performing arts center, Restart Stages, for a weekend of programming in September 2021, but it's not too late to be a part of the action!
-Register now for a thrilling at-home audio adventure for kids, Sun Runners, available through September 26.
+Lincoln Center welcomed young audiences with autism and other developmental disabilities and their families to its outdoor performing arts center, Restart Stages, for a weekend of programming in September 2021.

 Families experienced Big Umbrella Outdoors in a 2-hour ticketed window which began and ended with a live performance, allowing time to choose and explore several interactive installations in between.
-A few highlights of featured artists and works included: interactive puppet performance Squonk's Big Hands for Big Umbrella, sonic soundscape Swingset Drumkit, sensory sculpture OrchidsPlayscape (still available on campus and open to the general public through September 27), music and dance performances featuring artists with disabilities, plus a special event on Friday night welcoming teens and young adults.
+A few highlights of featured artists and works included: interactive puppet performance Squonk's Big Hands for Big Umbrella, sonic soundscape Swingset Drumkit, sensory sculpture OrchidsPlayscape, music and dance performances featuring artists with disabilities, plus a special event on Friday night welcoming teens and young adults and a thrilling at-home audio adventure called Sun Runners.
 View the digital program.

 Big Umbrella Outdoors was an extension of our 2018 Big Umbrella Festival.
 Our commitment to audiences with disabilities continues, and as we consider our approach to creating spaces that are radically welcoming and socially inclusive, we were eager to experiment with multi-sensory work in an outdoor setting.
 Thank you for joining us!